 I usually like to learn new poses that will help the areas that I want to work on, like poses that test my balance.
 I also make sure that I incorporate poses that will loosen up the tension I tend to carry between my shoulder blades to give me more mobility and move less like a robot.
 All in all, I spend about 20 minutes a day on yoga.
 I’m also known to just stop whatever it is that I’m doing and strike a pose right then and there.
 You gotta do what you gotta do right?

 In the beginning, I had to sit with my phone next to keep looking at the poses to figure out what to do.
 Last year, I found a really simple book at Barnes and Noble in the discount section.
-It was cheap, and it explains all the yoga basics, poses for different needs, and steps for getting into poses.
+It was cheap, and it explains all the yoga basics, poses for different needs, and steps for getting into a pose.
 There are also yoga sequences to try.
 It is so easy to follow and understand.
-I now feel like I know more about what I’m doing.
+I now know and understand more.
 I still use my resources, but not in the middle of a yoga session.

 Before You Start